losedraw/Google-Minesweeper-Solver/README.md

 Use the arrow keys to adjust your cursor.
 If it still doesn't work, it might be because your monitor is not 1920x1080.
 I will fix this in a future update.
 Sorry for any inconveniences.
 You can also try to change the preset values in `minesweeper.py`.

+**Note 3**: As you can see, I do not have the RGB values of the numbers 7 and 8.
+If anyone can find them, that would be of great help.

 Use the following global hotkeys: